Examining the use of flashbacks in Man of Steel by M.Schinke

 What Is A Flashback

 The use of flashback in storytelling is almost as old as the form itself.
 Most of us are well familiar with how the tool is commonly deployed in films as it usually functions as some form of call and response.
 There is a trigger; a question that is asked, an object that is noticed, a name overheard, a face, a smell.
 There is a limitless number of things that can trigger a flashback.
 The story then breaks the linear flow of time and presents events that are to have happened in the past.
 Sometimes hours, sometimes days, sometimes millennia.
 When we have seen what the story wants us to see we then ramp back to the present where we can contextualize the information we have just been given.
 Sometimes this information can be directly related to the events in the present.
 Other times it’s information that bolsters the characterization of one of the story’s players.
 Where a flashback’s information applies is usually not difficult to understand.
 If the purpose of the flashback is to answer a question, then the question will normally be posed before the flashback and the answer reiterated after the flashback has ended.
 If a flashback is being used to provide backstory, then we will be given a trigger and the context will be made clear once the flashback ends.
 One of my personal favorite examples of this is from the 1994 Alex Proyas adaptation of James O’Barr’s The Crow.
-Early in the film we witness our protagonist rise from his grave, memories lost and confused and stumble back into the living world.
+Early in the film we witness our protagonist rise from his grave, memories lost and, confused, he stumbles back into the living world.
 Upon reaching what remains of his former home, Eric (our dark hero) is taken on a painful tour of the events that brought about the death of he and his love.
 At the end of this we see him arise in his new persona, the flashback providing the backstory, or what happened, with the remainder of the film providing the reason why.
 This use of flashback is fun because we get to experience the events as Eric does; viscerally and painfully, almost as if he is living them again for the first time.
 Creative use of flashback can do more than just provide information; they can draw you into the film or into a character in a way that is more visual and visceral than just having the characters talk about what has previously occurred, bringing the events to life in front of us.

 The interesting, and confusing, way that the flashback tool is applied in Man of Steel is, unlike most films or books that employ it, with one exception this movie will go into a flashback without first presenting the question.
 The flashbacks will still provide contextual information that is relevant to the film as any other use of the tool would but how it provides that context is left up to the audience to discern, rather than being explained.
 They can be looked at as simple asides that provide back story for Clark and present information that contextualizes his character, but they are as layered as the storytelling in the rest of the film, providing more for those who wish to dig deeper.
-However the response form critics has made it clear that when it comes to flashbacks, people like a concrete call/response application.
+However the response from critics has made it clear that when it comes to flashbacks, people like a concrete call/response application.
 They want to know exactly why the flashback is occurring and how to apply the information in it immediately upon presentation.
 When that information is not provided immediately it can draw an audience member out of the film as they have to take time to contextualize it.
 It’s frustrating, and I can understand that.

 I have no trouble admitting that I was confused for a long time about what exactly the flashbacks were saying and how they applied to the greater context of the film.
 I also have no trouble admitting that the reason I was so confused is because I never bothered to think about it.
 I never went back and had a conversation with the movie about the subject.
 How was I ever supposed to get any clarity if I was content to allow the film to just play in front of me instead of engaging with it, talking to it; asking it questions?
 Once I finally decided to to do this I found that the storytellers did have a method to their madness and the reasons I could not see it were because I wasn’t asking the right questions.
 As I’ve said in other articles, it’s up to the viewer to align themselves with how a film delivers it’s information.
 Watching a film is a conversation with the film makers, but in order to have a conversation you must understand the language being used.
 Once you do that the films opens up to you like an old book.